clrng: A tool set for parallel random numbergeneration on GPUs in R

-Step 4, perform Cholesky decomposition on \code{maternCov}.
-The first argument in \fct{cholBatch} specifies the object to take Cholesky decomposition.
-Computed unit lower triangular matrices $L_i$'s are stacked by row in \code{maternCov}.
-The diagonal values of each $D_i$ are returned and stored in each row of \code{diagMat}.
-So if each batch $\Sigma_i$ is of size $n \times n$, then each batch $D_i$ is $1 \times n$. \begin{CodeChunk} \begin{CodeInput} R> diagMat = gpuBatchMatrix::cholBatch(maternCov, Nglobal = c(128, + 8), Nlocal = c(32, 8)) \end{CodeInput} \end{CodeChunk}
+Step 4 involves performing the Cholesky decomposition on \code{maternCov}.
+In the \fct{cholBatch} function, the first argument specifies the object to take the Cholesky decomposition.
+The computed unit lower triangular matrices $L_i$'s are stacked by row in the \code{maternCov} object.
+The diagonal values of each $D_i$ are returned and stored in each row of the \code{diagMat} object.
+So if each batch $\Sigma_i$ is of size $n \times n$, then each batch $D_i$ is $1 \times n$. \begin{CodeChunk} \begin{CodeInput} R> diagMat = gpuBatchMatrix::cholBatch( + maternCov, + Nglobal= c(512, 16), + Nlocal= c(32, 16), + NlocalCache = 1000) \end{CodeInput} \end{CodeChunk}